Every week I get emails from travel writers asking me where to pitch travel stories. Which magazines are the best

 Most of this boils down to using your common sense.
 But you would not believe how many inappropriate queries magazine editors receive every week.
 It’s probably their biggest complaint.

-When there's a theme, where you might pitch travel stories is a little different.
+When your travel story idea has a theme your approach is different.
 You have to be very selective about your choice of target magazines.

-If one of my stories has a particular emphasis—such as military museums—it would clearly not be a good fit for most standard travel magazines on the rack.
-So I would query this story to military magazines with museum sections.
+If one of my stories has a particular emphasis — such as military museums — it would clearly not be a good fit for most standard travel magazines on the rack.
+So I would query this story to military magazines that have museum sections.

-Spend a little bit of time thinking about which magazines might be interested in your theme.
+Spend some time thinking about which magazines might be interested in your theme.
 Look for niche magazines where you can pitch your travel stories.

 There are a few more places to look to find where to pitch travel stories - to help you zero in and finalize your list.